Boeing 737 MAX: Production ramp-up and recovery

 In 2021, India's Tata Advanced Systems (TASL) joined the 737's supply chain by opening a new production line parallel to the existing production line to produce the fuselage of Boeing AH-64 Apache.
-On 6 August 2021, TASL announced that they were awarded the contract to supply 737's fan cowls to Boeing and is slated to cater to 50% of the 737 fan cowl requirement to the later from FY2025.
+On 6 August 2021, TASL announced that they were awarded the contract to supply 737's fan cowls to Boeing and were slated to cater up to 50% of the 737 fan cowl requirement to the latter from FY2025.
 On 14 February 2023, Tata Boeing Aerospace Limited (TBAL) shipped the first vertical fin structure for the Boeing 737 aircraft.
 The structures would be delivered to Boeing Renton Factory.

 In late January 2022, Boeing's Chief Financial Officer said the 737 program was producing at a rate of 27 aircraft a month and was on track to ramp up the production.
 On March 4, Boeing reportedly had preliminary plans to ramp up production of the 737 MAX aircraft to about 47 a month by the end of 2023 as the company looked to extend its recovery from successive crises.
 On July 12, the company said it had met its goal of increasing 737 production to 31 per month when it reported its June order and delivery tally.
 In September, however, the company noted that it was regularly having to pause production due to component shortages and other supply chain problems.

 In late January 2023, Boeing announced that a fourth production line for the 737 MAX would open at the Boeing Everett Factory in Everett, Washington.
-The line will replace the discontinued Boeing 787 line at the factory.
+The line was to replace the discontinued Boeing 787 line at the factory.
 However, after the January 2024 Alaska Airlines Flight 1282 accident in which a door plug became detached (after not being bolted in place by Boeing) and resulted in an uncontrolled decompression of the aircraft, the FAA announced it would not grant any production expansion of the 737 MAX until it is satisfied that more stringent quality control measures have been enacted.
+As a result, on May 30, 2024, Boeing announced their Safety & Quality Plan, which outlined actions to strengthen manufacturing quality, safety culture, and regulatory compliance in response to increased oversight by the FAA following the Alaska Airlines Flight 1282 accident.